user-10235/MyFirstProject/README.md

 simulations that include traffic flow regulation and the code can also be improved by adding more variables to the simulation and make it more realistic.

-To run the program, the user needs to run the python file.
-When the program is running, there will be five options, numbers one through five on the keyboard, that can be used to vary the speed from one, being the slowest speed, to five, being the fasted speed for the car.
+To run the program, the user needs to run the python file and also needs the pygame package for python installed.
+When the program is running, there will be five options, numbers one through five on the keyboard, that can be used to vary the speed from one, being the slowest speed, to five, being the fastest speed for the car.